 Where to STAY in/near Thunder Bay:

 - Yurt at Rossport: An elegant and super cozy glamping experience, with fireplace and access to sauna, hammock, gazebo, firepit and BBQ.
 Rossport is 2 hours east of Thunder Bay.
 It’s the perfect overnight stop before for hitting the trails at Sleeping Giant Provincial Park and then continuing onto Thunder Bay.

-- The Courthouse Hotel: An historic, comfortable hotel overlooking the Sleeping Giant and Thunder Bay’s waterfront.
+- The Courthouse Hotel: An elegant historic hotel overlooking the Sleeping Giant and Thunder Bay’s waterfront.
 Excellent service and high-ceiling rooms.
 Upgrade to a room with a view!
 Many cute shops and restaurants within walking distance.
 Price includes wifi, breakfast and parking.

 - Delta Waterfront: A lovely hotel right at Marina Park overlooking Lake Superior.
 Onsite restaurant with floor-to-ceiling windows and outdoor patio with views of the Sleeping Giant.

 Driving from Thunder Bay Ontario to Winnipeg Manitoba is 700km and about 7 hours.
 If you take the detour to explore Quetico Provincial Park’s back-country, it’s 760km and 8.5 hours from Thunder Bay to Winnipeg.